Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 ## 2. Using Single Sign On (SSO) with an Identity Provider (IdP)
 When Sigrid is linked to your organization's SSO Identity Provider, the user provisioning in Sigrid is done automatically upon login.
-Sigrid supports SAML or OpenID Connect protocols via a service-provider initiated authentication flow.
 By default, new users don't see any systems and analysis results yet.
+Sigrid supports both SAML or OpenID Connect protocols via a service-provider initiated authentication flow.

 ### Notes
 - With the service-provider initiated authentication flow, users first navigate to `https://<customer>.sigrid-says.com`.
 They get redirected to their organization's Identity Provider, login there, and then get redirected back to Sigrid.